Aso ni San Roque: Supporting cast

 An evil witch, who also ruled as the queen of the "aswang ng apoy" or the fire-powered witches.
 In the real world, she is known as the ruthless and fearless head of a syndicate involved in child trafficking and where Mother Ben and Fatima work.
-Legend has it that Bulan was once a goodhearted person, but the tragic death of her beloved husband and son led her to embraced evilness.
-She is the traitor to aswang's by not listening to Supremo.
+Legend has it that Bulan was once a goodhearted person, but the tragic death of her beloved husband and son led her to embrace evilness.
+She is the traitor to aswangs by not listening to Supremo.